amt-classroom/lab1-reflection-solution/builder-example/README.md

 Notice that the `BuilderProcessor` must be compiled before the `BuilderExample` module, hence the separate modules.
 The builder-example module has a dependency on the builder-processor module and the compiler of the builder-example module is configured to use the `BuilderProcessor` class as annotation processor in the `pom.xml` file.

+[JavaPoet](https://github.com/square/javapoet) can be used to facilitate the generation of the source code of the builder.

 Then, executing the `main` method of the `Person` class should produce the following output:

 ```